My name is Janet Brandling.

 *** During the COVID 19 period I will be offering online and telephone work.
 Try not to be put off by this as research shows it is effective.
 We are still able to build a good working relationship using these means and it helps keeps us all safe.

-I am a qualified Integrative Counselling Therapist.
-I am also completing the final stages of a Masters degree in Integrative Psychotherapy at the Metanoia Institute
+I am a qualified Integrative Counsellor and Psychotherapist.
+I have completed a Masters degree in Integrative Psychotherapy at the Metanoia Institute

 .
 As well as my private practice I work as a therapist in the charitable sector and have worked in the NHS.
 I am an registered member of the British Association of Counselling & Psychotherapy

 and of the UK Council for Psychotherapy